nakitamccool/francisillingworth-milestone-project-3/README.md

 ## Deployment

 The website is hosted by Heroku and is deployed from the master branch.
+A live demo of the website can be found [here](https://milestone-project-three.herokuapp.com/)
 You can also git clone the code to run it locally on your machine via this link [Milestone Project 3 Git Hub Link](https://github.com/francisillingworth/milestone-project-3) .